-The ABOS will send an automated email to the patients based on the email addresses they provided with a link to the PROMIS Physical Function (PRO) assessment pre-/peri-operatively (at the time surgery is scheduled), at 6 and 12 months post-operatively.
+The ABOS will send automated emails to the patient email addresses with a link to the PROMIS Physical Function and Pain Interference assessment surveys upon registration and at approximately 6 and 12 months post-operatively.
 Patients will be sent a reminder email if they do not respond.
 The email addresses will be kept confidential and will not be used for any purpose other than this ABOS activity.
-The information collected will only be made available to the ABOS and the candidate.

 How will the ABOS use this PRO data?

-This PRO information will be reviewed, along with all content in the application, from peer review, and the case list by the ABOS to determine a candidate’s eligibility to sit for the Part II Oral Examination.
-The candidate will also receive PROs survey results obtained from his/her patients to assist with practice improvement efforts.
+This PRO information will be reviewed, along with the application, peer review, and the case list by the ABOS to determine a candidate’s eligibility to sit for the Part II Oral Examination.
+The candidate will also receive PRO survey results obtained from his/her patients to assist with practice improvement efforts.

 Will the PROs be used in the Case Selection and Oral Examination process?

-PROs survey data may be utilized by Case List Selectors.
-If a surgical case with PROs data is one of a Candidate’s 12 cases selected for presentation at the Oral Examination, that information will be uploaded to the Candidate’s supporting documentation as part of the overall case presentation.
+PRO survey data may be utilized by Case List Selectors.
+If a surgical case with PRO data is one of a Candidate’s 12 cases selected for presentation at the Oral Examination, that information will be provided to the Candidate and Examiners as part of the overall case presentation.

 What if the patient declines to provide his or her email address or does not want to participate?

 The ABOS understands that not all patients may wish to participate in the survey.
 If a patient tells you or your office staff that he or she does not want to participate, do not provide the patient’s email address and check the “Patient opts out” box.
 A patient who declines to provide his or her email address will not be sent a survey.
 Please inform your patients that their email address will not be shared, sold, or used for any purpose other than this ABOS activity.
-The information collected will only be made available to the ABOS and the candidate.
-The ABOS views this patient input as valuable, and we ask that you encourage your patients to participate in this important activity.
+The ABOS considers patient input to be valuable and expects that you will encourage your patients to participate in this important activity.
 A Candidate with a significant number of “patient opt outs” may be reviewed by the Credentials Committee for eligibility to sit for the examination.

 What if the patient fails to respond to the survey?

 Those patients for whom we receive a valid email address and do not respond to the initial request will receive a follow-up email request.
 If there is no response to the second request, the ABOS will make no further contact.
-A Candidate’s certification process will not be impacted by his/her patient response rate.
-However, a Candidate whose entire submitted Case List total patient population (patients 12 and older) opts out of the PROs process will be reviewed by the Credentials Committee and may be subject to deferral.
+A Candidate with a significant number of non-responses may be reviewed by the Credentials Committee for eligibility to sit for the examination.

 Is it possible to see what a PROMIS survey looks like?